Hurley-Natick/Covid19-NP-Swab/README.md

 Anything you find here is free for use for all.

-### High-level summary, March 21:

-We are pursuing three main approaches:
-- 3D printing [shafts](#design) and [gluing](#adhesive) [flock](#flock).
-We have good shaft designs modeled on the images below.
-Bottlenecks (1) [finding](#adhesive)/[testing](#testing) PCR-compatible glues.
-(2) High-throughput assembly and packaging.
-[Results](#results) should start appearing below.

-- 3D printing all-in-one swab (meaning printing bristles together with/on shaft).
-We have promising designs (something like the below; stl/CAD files coming) but need to iterate to get to something usable; bottleneck is materials testing.

-- Repurposing existing swabs.
-We are testing materials.

-We will report results as we have them below.

-If you want us to test swab materials at BIDMC we are happy to, you can **overnight** them to **Dr. Ramy Arnaout, MD DPhil, 508 Heath Street #2, Chestnut Hill, MA 02467** (note we are setting up dedicated 24/7 receiving at the hospital so this address will change, but your material will still get here).
+If you want us to test swab materials at BIDMC we are happy to, please contact Cody Callahan at BIDMC (calla4@bidmc.harvard.edu).

 For efficiency, we strongly suggest you find local partners either in addition or instead for [testing](#testing) and ask one of [us](#contact) for write access to share your [results](#results) here on the repo.